 With the addition of Galileo, SoFi strengthens its capabilities, rounding out its best-in-class technology ecosystem.
 Additionally, the combination will extend the reach of its products to other Galileo partners in the United States and international markets, while offering diversification and scale to SoFi’s existing infrastructure.

 Galileo will continue to operate as an independent subsidiary of Social Finance Inc, with Wilkes as CEO.
-Galileo will collaborate with SoFi to accelerate the technology roadmap needs for consumer financial offerings, as well as offering the full SoFi suite of products and services to those Galileo partners who are looking to broaden their offering to better meet the needs of their customers.
+Galileo will collaborate with SoFi to accelerate the technology roadmap needs for consumer financial offerings, as well as offer the full SoFi suite of products and services to those Galileo partners who are looking to broaden their offerings to better meet the needs of their customers.

 The transaction is subject to regulatory approvals and other customary closing conditions.
 Goldman Sachs & Co.
 LLC and Citigroup served as financial advisors and WilmerHale acted as legal advisor to SoFi.
 Qatalyst Partners served as financial advisor and Dorsey & Whitney acted as legal advisor to Galileo.

 SoFi helps people achieve financial independence to realize their ambitions.
 Our products for borrowing, saving, spending, investing, and protecting give our more than one million members fast access to tools to get their money right.
 SoFi membership comes with the key essentials for getting ahead, including career advisors and connection to a thriving community of like-minded, ambitious people.
 SoFi is also the naming rights partner of SoFi Stadium, future home of the Los Angeles Chargers and the Los Angeles Rams, opening in July 2020.
 For more information, visit SoFi.com or download our iOS and Android apps.